-Interest and fees on loans increased \$4.4 million, or 12.5%, to \$41.0 million in 2015 from \$36.6 million in 2014.
+Interest and fees on loans increased \$4.4 million, or 12.0%, to \$41.0 million in 2015 from \$36.6 million in 2014.
 This increase was primarily due to an increase in the average balance of loans outstanding of \$141.4 million or 21.3%.
 This increase was partially offset by a 42 basis point decline in the average yield on loans.
 The increase in the average balance of loans resulted primarily from strong organic loan growth, primarily in the SBA and single-family residential mortgage loans during the year.
 The lower yield on the loan portfolio resulted primarily from a decline in accretion income associated with purchase accounting discounts related to our LANB acquisition.
 The average yield on loans benefits from discount accretion on our purchased loan portfolios.
-For the years ended December 31, 2015 and 2014, the reported yield on total loans was 5.1% and 5.5%, respectively, while the yield on total loans excluding accretion income would have been 5.0% and 5.1%, respectively.
+For the years ended December 31, 2015 and 2014, the reported yield on total loans was 5.1% and 5.5%, respectively.
+The impact of accretion income on our yield on total loans for the years ended December 31, 2015 and 2014 was to increase our reported yield on total loans by 0.1% and 0.4%, respectively.

-As of and fo Ended Dec
+for the Year

+ecember 31,

 (Dollars in thousands) 2015 2014

 Beginning balance of discount on purchased loans \$ 2,922 \$ 5,283

 Additions due to acquisitions:

-Commercial and industrial
+Commercial and industrial -

 SBA

-Construction and land development
+Construction and land development -

 Commercial real estate (129) 129

 Single-family residential mortgages

 Total additions (129) 129

-Accretion: ì í
+Accretion:

 Commercial and industrial 8 22

 SBA 2 7

 Construction and land development 4 124

 Commercial real estate 806 1,964

 Single-family residential mortgages 261 373

-Total accretion 1,081 2,490 Ending balance of discount on purchased loans \$1,712 \$2,922
+Total accretion 1,081 2,490

+Ending balance of discount on purchased loans \$ 1,712 \$ 2,922